 - Create “Drink of the Week” sales kits and use your point of sale solution to assemble and sell these kits easily.

-- Use your point of sale solution to automatically create special pricing on the ingredients in the “Drink of the Week”.
+- Use your wine and liquor point of sale solution to automatically create special pricing on the ingredients in the “Drink of the Week”.

 - Pull sales reports to determine the success of your campaign.